theremz/Preventive_Maintenance_AI/README.md

 Context:

-The official name of this project is the preventive wheel program.
-The railway industry is one of the oldest history in the world.
-There advancement toward a data-driven culture is a slow and perilous one.
-A major problem with all types of equipment is the preventive maintenance.
-The metal monsters that are used to carry the passengers or merchandise can go for thousands of kilometers without needing any kind of maintenance (or do they).
-During this project, we will review the impact of corrective maintenance of train wheelsets on the operations, clients and cost.
-We will then apply machine learning algorithm to move from a corrective maintenance to a preventive maintenance.
+The following project uses real failure data with the goal of doing preventive maintenance.
+The term w will be used as a synonym of parts.
+The unit could be a machine, a motor or any other kind of mechanical part.
+Since the model presented has been put into production for a client, it is not possible to present all the key features and data.
+This project is shared to present how machine learning algorithm could be used to do preventive maintenance instead of corrective maintenance.
+The goal of this preventive maintenance project is to improve production efficiency, planning, client satisfaction and to reduce cost.

-*** Comments and explanation will be added during the project to better explain the thought process
+The methodology will take into account the production constraint of the client.
+Comments and explanation will be added during the project to better explain the thought process and model chosen at the end.

-Methodologie:
+Methodology:

 1- First data extraction and data wrangling
 2- Data profiling
-3- Review of possible variables impact on the wheelsets 4- Datasets creation
+3- Review of possible variables impact on the Unit
+4- Datasets creation
 5- Creation of the first model

-Even thought we were able to create a decent model, we will try to push it up a notch

-6- Creation of a new dataset using summation of events on wheelsets 7- Timseseries creation
-8- Testing of new model

-Why stop there when we have fun:

-9- Creation image based on timeseries event
-10- Use of pre-trained neural network model
+For step 1 to 4, please see document Data_Prep.ipynb and document Model_Training.ipynb for step 5.